SEOptimize-LLC/image-generation/README.md

 ## 🐛 Known Issues

+- gpt-image-1 may require organization verification for some accounts
 - DALL-E 3 only supports generating 1 image per API call (batch generation makes multiple calls)
 - Some style modifiers may conflict with certain prompts
 - Rate limits apply based on your OpenAI account tier
+- Image generation costs vary based on model, quality, and size settings

 ## 📧 Support